rajendra627/k8s-bootcamp/rbac/README.md

 If you need to provide other users/roles restricted access to the K8S cluster, for example, you want "QA" roles having read/write access to only their environment, and "Dev" roles having read/write access to only their environment, then RBAC is the means to do so going forward.

 **Note: AKS currently does not support RBAC.
 It will support RBAC when it goes GA.
-As of now, to use RBAC on Azure, you need to either use ACS (Azure Container Service), a customer cluster created using acs-engine, or a custom cluster created using kubespray.**
+As of now, to use RBAC on Azure, you need to either use ACS (Azure Container Service), a custom cluster created using acs-engine, or a custom cluster created using kubespray.**

-**Note, you can also provision multiple clusters - a separate one for each environment that needs to be supported.
-This is actually the simpler approach and used by many organizations.**

 ## Authentication and Authorization in K8S ##